Antescofo/guidoar/README.md

 This will create the {{build/libguidoar}} that contains _universal_ static libraries and also the header to be included in the _GuidoKit_ project.

+To regenerate the XCode project: cmake . -DIOS=yes -G Xcode

 # Original Guidolib-guidoar readme.txt:
 ----------------------------------------------------------------------